 When an area like an ACL becomes damaged, the entire surround area typically becomes inflamed.
 It is the best practice to get a high photon density in the damaged area AND a lower density in the surrounding activated area.
 This theory is that you are treating both the problem (higher dosage) and the symptoms (lower dosage).
-This can also provide superior outcomes if the patient is mis-diagnosed and the real problem is not clearly defined because they are at least getting some energy in the area of the root cause.
+This can also provide superior outcomes if the patient is misdiagnosed and the real problem is not clearly defined because they are at least getting some energy in the area of the root cause.

 7. Somatic Reset

 There is a good underlying rationalization for why some people need a somatic reset.
 In many people with chronic pain and misalignment, their body has adapted to the health problems by perpetually holding the body in a position to minimize the pain.
 This causes a cascading effect as other parts of the body become chronically tight, fatigued and always on the verge of collapse.
-A somatic reset can be achieved using a large dosage over a large area to reset the nervous system.
+A somatic reset can be achieved using an large dosage over a large area to reset the nervous system.
 This is typically done by treating the entire back from the hips to the brain stem with some additional time on the back muscles that attach in the front.
 This therapy is treating both the muscles holding the structure in place and the nervous system in critical areas.
-This therapy can sometimes produce short-term negative feedback as the body slowly moves back (sometimes through a painful alignment) to a more normal relaxed state.
+This therapy can sometimes produce short-term negative feedback as the body dumps it's storage of toxins and slowly moves back (sometimes through a painful alignment) to a more normal relaxed state.

 8. Lymph System Treatment

-9. Nerve Root Treatment
+9. Brain Stem Treatment

 11. Intravenous & External Laser Blood Irradiation

 Another interesting theory in laser therapy is the intravenous treatment of the blood.
 This practice goes back to 1981 with some positive research in Russia.
 Originally, they used an I.V. setup to get the laser in direct contact with the blood.
 Now, we typically just place the laser over an area with major blood flow.
-For people who have problems in alot of different areas or mysterious issues, treating the main arteries can support the entire body using biophotomodulation.
+For people who have problems in a lot of different areas or mysterious issues, treating the main arteries can support the entire body using biophotomodulation.
 In this theory, we are triggering the chemical release in the blood that will flow through the problem areas.
 These dosages can be relatively high but it is often delivered slowly.
 Red lasers are best for this application but any wavelength can be used.